afhswe/FizzBuzzWithoutConditionals/readme.md

 Any considerations of clean code such as readability have been disregarded altogether.
 And that's why you're here! 😎

+PS: the goal of the original Kata is to also produce a list of all numbers from 1 to 100.
+This part was intentionally skipped and is left to the readers imagination.

 ***Note***: the amount of data-driven test cases should usually of course not be necessary and are rather provided to demonstrate to the reader that the solution works ;-)

 # Excercise 1 - Make the code even simpler